Philmod/ServerData/README.md

 -----
 The JSON datas have to include :
 - system name (a column family per system)
-- timestamp or time (there is a conversion function to transform to the UNIX format)
+- timestamp or time (there is a conversion function to transform to the javascript format)

 Data Model (Cassandra)
 ----------------------